What is Target Costing?

 Explanation

-In competitive industries, such as construction, FMCG, energy, and healthcare, the producers cannot control the product’s selling price, which is purely driven by its demand and supply in the market.
+In competitive industries like construction, FMCG, energy, and healthcare, the producers have no control over their products’ selling price, as determined by market demand and supply.
 In such a scenario, the producers can only control the production cost, so the management focuses on each cost component.
 Consequently, the management uses the target costing technique for proactive cost planning.
-As a result, the cost of production is planned and calculated early in the product development cycle.
+As a result, the cost of production planning and calculated early in the product development cycle.

 Features of Target Costing